Lizdev-05/oja/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the opportunity to work on this project.
+- Myself (Oyinlade Ojesanmi) for pushing myself to work on this project

 - MEST
 <p align="right">(<a href="#readme-top">back to top</a>)</p>